Title

 The Guidelines for the Strong Parental Guidance (SPG) Classification Rating in the Philippines aim to protect children from harmful content on television by implementing stricter parental guidance and content advisories, while also respecting the freedom of speech of the broadcast industry.

-It is promulgated pursuant to Memorandum Circular No. 05-2011 in relation to Section 3(a) of Presidential Decree No. 1986.
+It is issued pursuant to Memorandum Circular No. 05-2011 in relation to Section 3(a) of Presidential Decree No. 1986 (MTRCB’s enabling law).

-The Board considers the program's purpose, genre, time slot, and the treatment and depiction of factors such as theme, violence, drugs, language, sex, and horror, balancing the State's interest in protecting youth welfare with the broadcast networks' freedom of expression.
+The Circular instructs the Board to consider the purpose, genre, and time slot, as well as treatment and depiction of attendant factors such as theme, violence, drugs, language, sex, and horror.

-They must be broadcast for at least twenty (20) seconds immediately before the opening credits and midway during the full airing of the program.
+It must be broadcast for at least 20 seconds immediately before the opening credits and midway in the full airing of the particular television material classified as SPG.

-Violations shall be dealt with according to the provisions of Section 11 of Presidential Decree No. 1986 and Chapter XIII of its 2004 revised Implementing Rules and Regulations.
+Violations are dealt with under Section 11 of P.D.
+1986 and Chapter XIII of its 2004 Revised Implementing Rules and Regulations.

-It took effect fifteen (15) days after its publication in a newspaper of general circulation and filing with the Office of the National Administrative Register, as required under the Administrative Code of 1987.
+It takes effect after fifteen (15) days following its publication in a newspaper of general circulation and filing with the Office of the National Administrative Register at the UP Law Center, as required by the Administrative Code of 1987.

 Analyze Cases Smarter, Faster